waifuai/anime-subtitle-chatbot-trax/README.md

 ## Model Architecture

-This project uses the `distilgpt2` model from Hugging Face, fine-tuned for the dialogue response generation task using a specific input format (`input<SEP>response<EOS>`).
+This project uses the Google Gemini API (`gemini-1.5-flash-latest` model) to generate dialogue responses.
+It employs few-shot prompting, providing the API with examples from `input.txt` and `output.txt` to guide the generation style and context.
+No local model training or fine-tuning is performed.